MooersLab/modular-annotated-bibliography-typst/README.md

 ## Features

 - Modular annotations that can be reused in related projects.
 Unfortunately, typst has weak support for file paths.
 The annotations must reside in a sub-folder of the current project.
-You could store these in a private GitHub repository and then pull these to other projects.
+You could store these in a private GitHub repository and then pull the file to other projects for reuse.
   - Support for embedding images and tables with captions in the figure environment.
   - Support for type set equations.
   - Support for including code listings.